felix-martel/pydanclick/docs/examples/simple.md

 You can notice that:

 - fields without default values are marked as `required`
-- contraints are properly recognized by Click
+- constraints are properly recognized by Click
 - boolean fields are converted to boolean flags, as recommended by Click